allinbits/cosmos-cash/docs/Explanation/ADR/adr-007-root-of-trust.md

 ### Negative

-- The root of trust model is somewhat centralised
+- The root of trust model is somewhat centralized

 ### Neutral